 For applicants with one or more Responsible Owners applying on a single application where each Responsible Owner has three (3) or more Placed-In-Service projects funded with Housing Credits and/or HOME Funds allocated by AHFA, AHFA may schedule an on-site inspection if AHFA has not performed an on-site inspection in the current year.
-However, if AHFA determines there are sufficient and satisfactory on-site inspections for each Responsible Owner's current projects that were performed within 3 years prior to the date of Responsible Owner's application in the current application cycle and show that such projects were in compliance with AHFA requirements defined in attached Addendum B, AHFA reserves the right to waive the on-site inspection for any Responsible Owner listed in an application.
+However, if AHFA determines there are sufficient and satisfactory on-site inspections for each Responsible Owner's current projects that were performed within 3 years prior to the date of Responsible Owner's were in compliance with AHFA requirements defined in attached Addendum B, AHFA reserves the right to waive the on-site inspection for any Responsible Owner listed in an application.